Is Cough Syrup Bad for Teeth?

 Many individuals may not be aware of the potential dental implications of using cough syrup.
 Tooth decay is a concern that could lead to future dental issues, making it crucial to understand the impact of cough syrup on your teeth.

-One aspect to consider is the effect of flavoring and its acidity levels.
+One aspect to consider is the effect of flavoring & its acidity levels.
 Ingredients that are high in acidity, such as citric acid that is found in cold medicine, wear down the enamel of your teeth.
-This eventually makes them more susceptible to cavities and tooth decay.
-Additionally, some antihistamine syrups can contain low pH levels and high acidity levels, which also leave your teeth susceptible to decay.
+This eventually makes them more susceptible to cavities & tooth decay.
+Additionally, some antihistamine syrups can contain low pH levels & high acidity levels, which also leave your teeth susceptible to decay.

 Sugar Content

 Sugar is a well-known culprit when it comes to tooth decay.
-Bacteria in your mouth feeds on sugars like high fructose corn syrup and sucrose.
-When the sugars break down, they turn into acid and attack the enamel, causing it to break down.
+Bacteria in your mouth feeds on sugars like high fructose corn syrup & sucrose.
+When the sugars break down, they turn into acid & attack the enamel, causing it to break down.

 Alcohol Content

 The alcohol content in cough medicine is another factor to consider when considering tooth health.
 Alcohol can have a drying effect on your mouth.
-With less saliva in your mouth, the sugars and acidity from the cough syrup will remain in your mouth longer.
-This can also contribute to increased tooth decay and cavities.
+With less saliva in your mouth, the sugars & acidity from the cough syrup will remain in your mouth longer.
+This can also contribute to increased tooth decay & cavities.

 How to Reduce the Effects of Cough Syrup on Your Teeth